-Not infrequently, people think the only way they can participate in ends-of-the-world evangelism is by flying to another country.
+Not infrequently, people think they can only participate in ends-of-the-world evangelism by flying to another country.
 They are wrong.
 "Going" is just one avenue of world missions involvement.
 Indeed, those who leave home to become career missionaries need a cadre of consecrated and zealous supporters back home.

 A few years ago, Steven Hawthorne wrote a chapter in Perspectives on the World Christian Movement about those who support the "Go-ers" (as he called missionaries).
-Hawthorne, who grew up in a Nazarene parsonage, titled his chapter simply "Senders."
+Hawthorne, who grew up in a Nazarene parsonage, gave the title "Senders" to this chapter.
 He noted that the Apostle Paul may have been thinking of human Senders as well as God when he rhetorically asked: "How can they preach unless they are sent?"
 (Romans 10:15)

 The Apostle John was certainly clear in his encouragement to people to become Senders for missionaries.
 The Amplified Bible renders verse 7 and part of verse 8 in Third John as: "For these [traveling missionaries] went out for the sake of the Name [of Christ].
 So we ought to support such people [welcoming them as guests and providing for them] ."